 - Anti-spike antibody response to natural SARS-CoV-2 infection in the general population

-The 14-day estimates of the number of people who have coronavirus (COVID-19) are based on weighted data to ensure the estimates are representative of the target population in England, Wales, Northern Ireland and Scotland.
+From May 2020, in addition to our post-stratified analyses described previously, we produced 14-day weighted estimates of the number of people who have coronavirus (COVID-19).
+These estimates were based on weighted data to ensure that they were representative of the target population in England, Wales, Northern Ireland, and Scotland.
 The study is based on a nationally representative survey sample; however, some individuals in the original Office for National Statistics (ONS) survey samples will have dropped out and others will not have responded to the study.

-To address this and reduce potential bias, we apply weighting to ensure the responding sample is representative of the population in terms of age (grouped), sex and region.
+To address this and reduce potential bias, weighting was applied to ensure the responding sample is representative of the population in terms of age (grouped), sex, and region.
 This is different from the modelled estimates, which use a different method to adjust for potential non-representativeness of the sample through multi-level regression post-stratification (described in Section 7: Positivity rates).